yarnpkg/rfcs/accepted/0000-yarn-comments.md

 simply comments are weaker then this suggestion in terms of best practices like single point of truth.

+Adding a block to package.json- We might support this as well or instead of using `yarn.comments`.

+We can use a library to check version missmatches vs some file or vs a block in `package.json` upon running different `yarn` (or even npm) scripts.
+This looks like the fastest solution but it doesn't feel native.
+I want users to see the comments when they run `yarn upgrade-interactive` near the packages in question for example.

 # Unresolved questions

 I considered to suggest to use `yarn.lock` for this at first but I want the user to